 Have Some Fun

 If you’re depressed, the idea that you could just “have fun” may seem ridiculous.
 Depression makes it hard to predict pleasure, so you don’t feel good and don’t even know what would feel good.
 You may be afraid to try it, worried that doing things that used to be fun but aren’t fun now will mean you don’t have those things anymore.
-But if you can manage to try something you used to enjoy, it can sometimes be a pick-me-up, and remind you that your depression isn’t permanent.
+But if you can manage to try something you used to enjoy, it can sometimes be a pick-me-up and remind you that your depression isn’t permanent.
 Pick something low-stress: play a card game, pet a dog or cat, look at some art, or read a beloved book.
-Sometimes, just doing something that used to reliably make you feel better will still make you feel better, even if you can’t see how it will.
+Sometimes, just doing something that used to make you feel better reliably will still make you feel better, even if you can’t see how it will.

 Call a Friend

 Those who are dealing with expat depression often find that it has to do with isolation and the loss of friendly support.
 If you can stay in touch with people who supported you at home, do so!
-Find a time to call them when you’re both awake, or get a group chat going with your faraway friends.
-If you’ve made new connections in your host country, don’t be afraid to get closer with them a little more quickly than you might at home.
+Find a time to call them when you’re both awake, or create a group chat with your faraway friends.
+If you’ve made new connections in your host country, don’t be afraid to get closer to them a little more quickly than you might at home.
 Fellow expats—or natives who deal with expats a lot—will understand the need for a shoulder to cry on or a friendly ear.

 Limit Stress